MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

   <summary>Software</summary>
 ### Click here ➡️ [R](https://cloud.r-project.org/bin/windows/base/R-4.3.0-win.exe)

-* I created an auto download link becuase I find CRAN website confusing 😵
+* I created an auto-download link because I find the CRAN website confusing 😵.
-* Keep in mind R does not auto update.
+* Keep in mind that R does not auto-update.
-* Run through the setup keeping all default settings.
+* Run through the setup, keeping all the default settings.

 ### Click here ➡️ [R Studio](https://download1.rstudio.org/electron/windows/RStudio-2023.06.0-421.exe)
-* I created an auto download link becuase why not.
+* I created an auto-download link because why not.
-* Keep in mind RStudio does not auto update, nor do the libraries.
+* Keep in mind that RStudio does not auto-update, nor do the libraries.
-* Run through the setup keeping all default settings.
+* Run through the setup, keeping all the default settings.

 I prefer this pane layout.
-I ask you consider it yourself.
-However it is all preference:
+I ask that you consider it yourself.
+However, it is all preference:
 ![RStudio](RStudio.PNG)
 </details>